-How Italians Do Christmas: The Foods You’ll Find on Every Table
+How Italians Do Christmas: The Italian Christmas Foods You’ll Find on Every Table

-Like any other country, Italy has its own Christmas traditions.
-Italian Christmas foods are uniquely distinguished by their variety, richness, and seasonality.
+Like any other country, Italy has its own Christmas traditions that go back centuries.
+More than just pasta and pizza, Italian Christmas foods are uniquely distinguished by their variety, richness, and seasonality.

-Christmas is a time for abbondanza, literally, “abundance.”
+Christmas in Italy is a time for abbondanza, literally, “abundance.”
 Italians sit down for long – we’re talking six or seven hours – feasts of many courses, even more extreme than on Easter or other holidays.
-What they eat depends on the region, as well as on the family, as Christmas is also the holiday for which every family has its own recipes.
+What they eat depends on the region, as well as on the family, as Christmas is also the holiday for which every family has its own recipes and traditions.

-No matter which region of Italy you’re travelign to this holiday season, we’ve put together a little guide of quintessential dishes and desserts that Italians love to have at Christmas.
+No matter which region of Italy you’re traveling to this holiday season, we’ve put together a little guide of quintessential dishes and desserts of typical Italian Christmas foods.

 La Vigilia di Natale (Christmas Eve) Foods